bernardo1024/Sanwaf-UI/README.md

 						Note: the min & max settings applies per delimited value
 						Example: using n{,}, -321.123,0.000,123,45

+	Integer (i)				Any positive or negative integer value ('+' sign NOT allowed; one '-' sign allowed @start of value; no spaces)
+					  	Format: i
+					  	Example: 1000, -321, 10

+	Delimited list of integers (i{}) 	A character separated list of integers
+						Format: i{<separator char>}
+						Note: the min & max settings applies per delimited value
+						Example: using i{,}, -321,0,123,45

 	Alphanumeric (a)			Valid chars are A-Z, a-z, 0-9
 						Format: a
 						Example: abcdefghijklmnopqrstuvwxyz0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZ